jonburdon/5k-pace-calculator/README.md

 * [x] Add convertor from mins per km to mins per mile
 * [x] Add ability to choose 5k, 10k, Half Marathon or Marathon Distances.
-* [ ] With Marathon distance, display splits for each mile
+* [x] With Marathon distance, display splits for each mile
-* [ ] With Marathon spilts, show times of you ran above or below target pace
+* [x] With Marathon spilts, show times of you ran above or below target pace
 * [ ] Save preferences to the browser session
-* [ ] Enhanced user experience in front end
+* [x] Enhanced user experience in front end
 * [ ] Add range slider select method to enhance mobile experience
 * [ ] Use weather api to display today's running conditions based on temperature, wind and rain
+* [ ] Add iframe widget with copy and paste facility to embed a mini calculator on your own website.